How to Camp in the Winter: The Definitive Guide To Camping In The Snow

 Cold Weather Health Concerns

-When out and about in the cold, you will have to pay particular attention for any symptoms of hypothermia, frostbite and dehydration.
+When out and about in the cold, you will have to pay particular attention to any symptoms of hypothermia, frostbite, and dehydration.

 Hypothermia is easy to slip into without noticing.
-It is in principal; hypothermia is a failure of the body to maintain normal body temperature at (or around) 370 due to exposure to cold temperature conditions.
+Hypothermia is a failure of the body to maintain normal body temperature at (or around) 37° due to exposure to cold temperature conditions.